-Princess Street Suites has, over the years, developed an envious reputation as a destination for individual UK and International golfers and golf parties visiting Scotland, to play one of the many celebrated parkland and links courses within an hour's drive of the capital.
+Princess Street Suites is VisitScotland Golfers Welcome scheme accredited, providing you with the ideal base for your golfing getaway.
+Over the years, we have developed an envious reputation as a destination for individual UK and International golfers and golf parties visiting Scotland, to play one of the many celebrated parkland and links courses within an hour's drive of the capital.

 Scotland is ”The Home of Golf", so the Capital Edinburgh is an ideal base from which to play Championship Courses on the East Coast and Central Scotland.
 Princes Street Suites, set in the heart of the city, adjacent to Princes Street, is the ideal location for golfers to tee off at some of the finest golf courses in the World, and for spouses to enjoy the breathtaking architecture of the city, visit the Castle and other landmarks, roam the galleries and museums, and enjoy excellent shopping and first class restaurants in Princes Street and it's environs.

 The team at Princes Street Suites can introduce you to a local agent who can arrange transport to and from the courses and advise on tee off times.
 The freedom of having your own generously sized apartment allows plenty of space to store equipment and clubs, and the flexibility to enjoy early breakfasts and late dinners if required before or after a full day of golfing.

 With a wide choice of golf courses throughout Edinburgh and the Lothians - whether you prefer to play on sandy links with sea views or parkland greens, you will find at least one new course to add to your list of favourites.

 Read about the number of fantastic championship and prestigious courses within 1 hour drive of Princes Street Suites...

 Scotland’s capital has a great selection of quality courses with amazing views of the city and its surroundings - see our tips for the very best local Edinburgh golf courses...